adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 TODO

+TODO ensure we include some analysis of extra diagnostics required.
+Known gotchas:
+- In a trait, using `self: SomeSmartPointerWhichOnlySupportsSizedTypes<Self>` without using `where Self: Sized` on the trait definition results in poor diagnostics.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.